 Cafe Car Hours

-The operating hours may vary from train to train, so please listen for announcements.
-That said, they are typically 6 a.m. to 10 p.m.
-The car may close for an equipment swap on specific routes, such as when Amtrak swaps locomotives in DC or if a train separates or comes together.
-This procedure occurs on the Texas Eagle, Sunset Limited, Lake Shore Limited, and Empire Builder.
+That said, they are typically from 6 a.m. to 10 p.m.
+The car may close for an equipment swap on specific routes, such as when Amtrak swaps locomotives in D.C. or if a train separates or comes together.

 Please be patient and courteous.

-Getting your food and more
+Getting your food and more.

-- In some cases, trains travel through “dry” counties where the sale or service of alcoholic beverages is prohibited.
+- In some cases, trains travel through “dry” counties, where the sale or service of alcoholic beverages is prohibited.

-- Cafe staff offer customers cups of ice to chill beverages since not all drinks are refrigerated.
+- Cafe staff offer customers cups of ice to chill their beverages since not all drinks are refrigerated.

 - If there is something you want, get it early!